COVID19Tracking/covid-data-pipeline/README.md

 Scan/Trim/Extract Pipeline for Coronavirus Site

+> * The code now expects to be run from the root directory of the repo. *
+> * This includes IDEs like VS Code.  *

+---

 ## Scanner

 1. Gets the data from urls in google sheet.
 2. Pulls the raw HTML
 3. Creates a clean version without the markup
 4. Push it into a github repo.

+## Backup To S3

+1. pulls an image for each page
+2. pushed it to an S3 bucket

 ## Specialized_Capture